Killthebug/Bika-Lims-Wiki/Home.md

 ## 5. Set up instance name on DNS (optional)

-Set up a name for bika Plone instance and add the apache webserver mapping on server, noting the new port used for the Zope instance.
+While the installer is running, set up a name for bika Plone instance and add the apache webserver mapping on server, noting the new port used for the Zope instance.

 Edit the apache configuration and add a new virtual host